pnp/sp-dev-fx-extensions/samples/react-application-my-lists-notifications/README.md

 - Use Miscrosoft Grapg API's to get activities from lists / Library
 - Use Microsoft Graph Search to search lists / Library
 - Save custom settings on Apps OnDrive folder
-- Use SockectIO server of lists to get real time notifications
+- Use SocketIO server of lists to get real time notifications

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## References